range-vs/server-backup-scripts/README.md

 -- sudo_password = "" // your root pass
 -- telegram_bot_id = "" // your telegram bot id
 -- telegram_chat_id = "" // yout chat id
+- Add to run.sh path to your backup-script.py file

 Script for create full backup with support images, arhives and compressions.